-recent interest in the use of social media in B2B marketing applications, the adoption of social media in B2B innovation is still currently quite low (e.g. [45]).
+Despite the growing amount of company experimenting and academic studies, social media is still new to many businesses.
+Its real opportunities and benefits are not well understood in many business contexts, such as the B2B context, and despite the grown recent interest in the use of social media in B2B marketing applications, the adoption of social media in B2B innovation [e.g. 42] and involving customers in innovation [e.g. 35] is still currently quite low.
 In addition, in B2B environment, currently the innovation perspective seems clearly lacking in academic research and well-reported case studies, which would enable companies to better adopt social media.

 Despite the relative novelty of social media in business and lack of academic research, social media has already been demonstrated to open many new opportunities for the B2B sector due to its features that can enhance communication, interaction and collaboration, which can bring significant benefits to organizations.
-For instance, social media can be utilized to identify new business opportunities and new product ideas, to support marketing activities, to deepen relationships with customers and to enhance collaboration not only inside but also between companies and other parties [31][34][46][5].
+For instance, social media can be utilized to identify new business opportunities and new product ideas, to deepen relationships with customers and to enhance collaboration not only inside but also between companies and other parties [3, 25, 27, 43].

-Concerning the challenges related to adoption, according to for instance a recent survey, lack of understanding of the possibilities of social media in innovation, difficulties in assessing its financial gains and lack of suitable case evidence are among the most important reasons for B2B- companies not adopting social media in their innovation [45].
+Concerning the challenges related to adoption, according to for instance a recent survey, lack of understanding of the possibilities of social media in innovation, difficulties in assessing its financial gains and lack of suitable case evidence are among the most important reasons for B2B- companies not adopting social media in their innovation [42].
 Thus, academic studies utilizing case material are needed in researching the above areas to improve the understanding of social media in B2B context, as well as to enable companies to better adopt new social media practices.